 Modified bitumen is a great option for your roofing because it is durable, containing a mix of asphalt, rubber-like material and other compounds.

 Although this type of roofing material looks like asphalt, don’t let it fool you.
-It is much more durable than asphalt, thanks to the rubberized technology that gives elastic properties on both sides.
+Bitumen roofing is much more durable than asphalt, thanks to the rubberized technology that gives elastic properties on both sides.

 Some types of modified bitumen are fully torched to the fiber base while others use cold or hot mopping tar or asphalt adhesives.
 The surface can be smooth, mineral or foil laminate and is coated with a ceramic material to protect against sun damage.

-Because TPO, PVC and EPDM have become popular, contractors use this type of material less now, but bitumen may be a cheaper option to consider in comparison to the single-ply membranes that are available.
+Because TPO, PVC and EPDM have become popular, contractors use this type of material less now, but bitumen may be a cheaper option to consider in comparison to the single-ply membrane roofing options that are available.

-Looking for More on Different Types of Roofing Systems?
+Looking for More Information on Different Types of Roofing Systems?

-Now that you know what types of roofing system materials are out there, you should be more willing to take the next step toward replacement.
+Now that you know more about the most common commercial roof types, you should be more willing to take the next step toward replacement.
 Then, soon, you’ll be confident that you have the best roofing option for your budget and needs!

 Do you have more in-depth questions?
-Do you want to get the installation process started?
-Contact us today to discuss your needs and how our decades of experience can help!
+Do you want to get the roof replacement process started?
+Call a leader in the commercial roofing industry that will find the ideal roofing solution for your commercial properties.
+Contact TEMA Roofing today to discuss your needs and how our decades of experience can help!